 No they don’t.
 At Klarisana we embrace the concept of Evidence Based Medicine (EBM).
 The foundational principle of EBM is that the evidence for a given treatment and/or procedure is clearly laid out for scrutiny by the medical community.
 In that way, patients can have a reasonable assurance of safety and effectiveness.
 In certain circumstances the evidence for a treatment is either anecdotal or otherwise not very robust.
 In these cases, a patient can at least make an educated decision as to whether the potential benefits outweigh and potential risks.
 When certain clinicians say they have “special formulations” and “proprietary blends” of ketamine and other medications this is disingenuous and does not support the idea of true informed consent for the patient.
 At Klarisana, we will let you know our dosing protocols…we will let you know every medication we plan to administer…and we will share with you what the evidence is for everything we do.
 If the evidence is purely anecdotal, then we will be very transparent with this.
 We are currently engaged in research that has been approved by Integreview, an Institutional Review Board in Austin, Texas.
 We plan to publish our results for review by the medical community.
 For more information please see Dr. Bonnett’s video entitled “Ketamine Therapy – Is there a Secret Sauce?”

 Patients eighteen years of age and older do not require a referral.
-Prospective patients will be scheduled with a psychological screening by one of our Licensed Professional Counselors (LPC) or Licensed Clinical Social Workers (LCSW).
-Subsequently, patients will have an intake session with one of our Advanced Practice Providers.
+Prospective patients will be evaluated by one of our Advanced Practice Providers which will determine whether any further clearance is required.
+Subsequently, patients will often have a psychological screening completed by one of our Licensed Behavioral Health professionals.
 For patients younger than 18 years of age, we do require communication with, and approval of, the patient’s primary care provider.

-We are a healthcare organization that works very hard to perfect the art of administering ketamine for mental health conditions and chronic pain.
-We are not a primary provider of psychiatric services nor do we wish to be.
-Instead we work closely with psychiatrists and psychologists in our communities to partner with them to offer a valuable treatment option to their patients.
-If a patient presents to Klarisana who doesn’t have a psychiatrist or psychologist, we work hard to set them up with one who has an understanding of ketamine therapy.
+Certain Klarisana locations do provide Ketamine-assisted Psychotherapy.
+Klarisana patients are welcome to continue to see our Licensed Mental Health providers for therapy outside of ketamine-assisted psychotherapy.
+However, Klarisana does not manage medications nor do we prescribe for our patients.
+We are a healthcare organization that works very hard to perfect the art of administering ketamine for mental health conditions and chronic pain, as well as providing quality mental health care access.
+Although in certain locations we do provide mental health services outside of Ketamine therapy, we still work closely with psychiatrists and psychologists in our communities to partner with them to offer a valuable treatment option to their patients.
+If a patient presents to Klarisana who doesn’t have a psychiatrist or psychologist, we can introduce them to our Mental Health providers, or we will work hard to set them up with one who has an understanding of ketamine therapy.
 The environment in which ketamine is administered and the experience that a patient has is absolutely vital to increasing a patient’s chance of success.
 This is not the kind of therapy that lends itself to just being an “add-on” revenue stream for a clinic has an “extra office.”
 We do it right and we do it effectively.
-We feel that the role of the psychiatrist in a patient’s care is vital but there is nothing to be gained from having them present at the actual infusion.
+We feel that the role of the psychiatrist in a patient’s care is vital but there is nothing to be gained from having them present during the actual session.
 Far from trying to replace or compete with local psychiatrists, we strive to be an effective resource that they can have at their disposal to treat their patients.

 No, this would not be a good idea.
 While there is literature out there suggesting that marijuana, LSD, and psilocybin (“Magic Mushrooms”) may have a role to play in the treatment of depression and/or PTSD, combining them with ketamine…especially if you do not tell our clinical staff…can lead to a very unpredictable reaction.
 This will most likely be a very counterproductive experience for you.